Chatterino/chatterino2/CONTRIBUTING.md

 You may use AI assistance for contributing to Chatterino, as long as you follow these points:

 - Test your changes locally on your computer and check that no other functionality was broken.
-- When making significant changes, add a note in the Pull Request description if a significant portion of the code is generated.
+- When making significant changes, add a note in the Pull Request description if a large portion of the code is generated.
 - Do not use AI tools for the following:
   - Pull request and issue descriptions
   - Writing documentation (except for grammar checking or wording improvements)